Nanolx/NanoDroid/README.md

 This is the recommended way.

+### Stock ROM without GApps, custom ROM with/without OpenGApps

+OpenGApps and GApps-less ROMs don't need further measurements, the Installer takes care of required steps.

+* perform full wipe (/system, /data, /cache, Dalvik/ART cache)
+  * recommended, but not required
+* install desired ROM
+  * make sure it does **not** include GApps if you want to use microG
+     * NanoDroid tries to get rid of GApps on it's own, but it may not always work, try without any warranty
+* install **Magisk**
+  * recommended, but not required
+  * if **Magisk** is installed, NanoDroid will be installed as Magisk-Module, else it will install into `/system` directly
+* install desired Kernel (if any)
+* install **NanoDroid**
+  * if you want to use microG make sure the ROM is either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself [see here](doc/DeodexServices.md)
+     * you can use the Patcher package to de-odex (up to Android 8.1) and/or patch services.jar (up to Android 9.0)
+* reboot into ROM

+### Stock ROM with GApps

+Stock ROMs with GApps may not allow to switch from Google GmsCore to microG GmsCore in-place, thus the installation is slightly different.

 * perform full wipe (/system, /data, /cache, Dalvik/ART cache)
   * recommended, but not required
 * install desired ROM